cloudandr0id/DNDCharacterCreation/project_documentation/cs386_deliverables/D2/d2_requirements.md

 **Postconditions:** A different user can view the sheet.
 **Main Flow:**
     1. User prompts the program to save the sheet.
-    2. Server creates a link or string that is capible of saving the data in the sheet.
+    .
+Server creates a link or string that is capable of saving the data in the sheet.
     3. User is prompted to email or save the link to manually share.
 **Alternative Flow(s):**
     1. The sheet is blank and will not create the link.